icanbwell/fhir-server/CONTRIBUTING.md

 If you have old data that did not have this _access field, then you can run an admin script to add this to existing data.

+## Admin UI
+This FHIR server provides an admin UI at `/admin`.
+There are various tools here for administration.

+To access the admin tools you need the `admin/*.read` scopes in your OAuth login.

+### Log Lookup Admin UI
+Here you can enter the X-Request_Id the FHIR server returns and be able to see the logs relating to that request.

+### Index Management UI
+Here you can see:
+1. What the current indexes are
+2. Which indexes are mismatched between the config [src/indexes/customIndexes.js](src/indexes/customIndexes.js) and the underlying databases.
+3. Synchronize the indexes between the config and the databases by creating any missing indexes and removing any extraneous indexes.